 2. Multiple Mononeuropathy: 2 or a lot of nerves are severally affected

-3. Polyneuropathy: The foremost common quite Peripheral pathology that affects the generalized involvement of peripheral nerves
+3. Polyneuropathy: The most common Peripheral pathology that affects the generalized involvement of peripheral nerves

 4. Diabetic pathology: Pathology caused by enhanced glucose levels in Diabetes.
-5. Alcoholic pathology: This one is kind of self-explanatory!
+5. Alcoholic pathology: This one is self-explanatory!

 6. Disorder Neuropathy: Neuropathy of which the cause is unknown

-7. Involuntary Neuropathy: Neuropathy affects the enteral tract, bladders, and genitals
+7. Involuntary Neuropathy: Neuropathy affects the enteric tract, bladder, and genitals

-8. Motor Neuropathy: The Nerves answerable for Voluntary Movement are affected here
+8. Motor Neuropathy: The Nerves responsible for Voluntary Movement are affected here

-9. Little Fiber pathology: Here the nerves close to the surface of the skin answerable for sensation are broken
+9. Little Fiber pathology: Here, the nerves close to the surface of the skin responsible for sensation, are broken

-10. Arm bone Neuropathy: Touching our nervous near the Ulnat bone in your lower arm
+10. Arm bone Neuropathy: Touching our nerves near the ulnar bone in your lower arm

 Options of Slippers for Neuropathy